Myth: If The FDA Approved It, Then It’s OK To Eat It.

-The Food and Drug Admin isn’t protecting us from much.
+The Food and Drug Administration Isn’t Protecting us from Much.

 You have the approval of FDA to thank for drug fiascos like Fen-phen, OxyContin, and vaccines containing mercury and formaldehyde.